markNZed/processism-react-three/storyboard.md

 ### 8.2.2.
 Animation
 A central set of particles with dynamic arcs representing their relationships.
 From this central set, multiple copies of the particles are generated and organized into different clusters, each forming distinct entities based on specific relationships.
 These entities are semi-transparent and gradually move under a growing stack, representing multiple perspectives overlaying one another.
 ### 8.2.3.
 Narration
-In processism, how we perceive and understand a system is deeply shaped by the perspective we adopt.
-Each perspective imposes a structure, highlighting certain relations while downplaying others.
+In processism, the way we perceive and understand a system is deeply influenced by the perspectives we adopt.
+Each perspective highlights certain relationships while downplaying others, effectively shaping the structure we see.

-Here, we observe a central set of entities, each interconnected through dynamic relations.
-As we apply different perspectives, these entities reconfigure into various systems, each forming a distinct structure.
-These structures emerge based on the specific relations emphasized by the chosen perspective.
+On the screen, we have a central set of entities interconnected through dynamic relations.
+As we apply different perspectives, these entities reorganize into various clusters, each forming distinct structures based on the relationships emphasized by that perspective.

-For example, when we focus on social categories like race, religion, or gender, different structures arise, each with its own boundaries and entities.
-Some of these perspectives may share common boundaries, while others may conflict, revealing contradictions in how we perceive the same set of entities.
+For instance, if we focus on social categories like profession, hobbies, or cultural background, we might see different groupings emerge, each with its own boundaries and connections.
+Some perspectives may overlap, sharing common elements, while others might conflict, revealing contradictions in how we interpret the same set of entities.

-As we layer these perspectives, the structures become increasingly complex, demonstrating how different perspectives can coexist, but also how they can create confusion.
+As we layer multiple perspectives, the structures become more intricate, demonstrating how different viewpoints can coexist but also how they can create complexity and even confusion.

-In reality, it’s impossible to attend to every possible relation simultaneously.
-There's a tradeoff between sensitivity — how finely we perceive relationships — and intelligibility — how clearly we can make sense of the structures we observe.
-In a world of black and white, decisions might seem simpler, but this lack of sensitivity leads to unexpected outcomes.
+It's important to recognize that we cannot attend to every possible relation at once.
+There is a trade-off between sensitivity—how finely we perceive relationships—and intelligibility—how clearly we can make sense of the structures we observe.
+In a simplified view, decisions might seem easier, but this lack of nuance can lead to unintended consequences.

-With practice, we learn to navigate multiple perspectives, selecting the most relevant ones for any given context.
-The perspectives we choose, and when we choose them, shapes the available choices and our understanding of the system.
+With practice, we learn to navigate multiple perspectives, selecting those most relevant to the context at hand.
+The perspectives we choose, and the timing of when we apply them, shape our understanding of the system and the options available to us.

-In processism, this ability to shift between perspectives allows us to appreciate the complex relations within the systems we observe, while also recognizing the limitations imposed by our own perceptions.
+In processism, embracing the ability to shift between perspectives allows us to appreciate the complex web of relations within systems while also acknowledging the limitations of our own perceptions.

 ## 8.3.
 Scene: Reductionism
 ### 8.3.1.
 Objective